open-feature/spec/specification/glossary.md

 ## SDK Paradigms

-Feature flag frameworks have SDKs which operate in two distinct paradigms: those designed for use with a single user client application, and those designed for multi-user applications, such as web server applications.
-Some parts of the OpenFeature specification diverge depending on which paradigm the implementation seeks to adhere to.
+Feature flag frameworks have SDKs which operate in two distinct paradigms: those designed for use with a single user client application (e.g. mobile phones), and those designed for multi-user applications, such as web server applications.
+Some parts of the OpenFeature specification diverge depending on the paradigm.

 ### Dynamic-Context Paradigm